Yian17/ML-CV---Camera-Calculater/README.md

 ## Group project
 The whole project is to write a camera calculator.
 Our program is able to detect and recognize the math digits and symbols on a photo.
+It has three functionalities.
-Then, it has three functionalities Firstly, solve a printed math problem.
+Firstly, solve a printed math problem.
 Secondly, solve a hand-written math problem.
 Thirdly, solve the Sudoku problem.
 Each person in our group will be responsible for one of the following parts mainly at first.
 For this project, I am responsible to solve the printed